iankorovinsky/iankorovinsky/README.md

 - #99639 Ranked Eater on Beli

 ## 📫 How to Connect:
-If you're ever interested in chatting, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/ian-korovinsky/)!
+If you're ever interested in chatting, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/ian-korovinsky/) or [X](https://www.x.com/ikorovinsky)!